benkeen/generatedata/README.md

 script is basically an *engine* to generate any sort of random data in any format.
 It currently comes with 30 or so *Data Types* (types of data it generates), plus 8 *Export Types* (formats for the data), but it can be extended in any way you want.
 Check out the [developer documentation](http://benkeen.github.io/generatedata/developer.html) for that.
+If you need to generate random data programmatically rather than manually via a UI, you can use the [REST API](http://benkeen.github.io/generatedata/api.html).

-Generally the trunk is pretty stable, but it's never guaranteed.
+Generally the trunk is pretty stable, but it's not guaranteed.
 If you're downloading the script, get the most recent
 tag: https://github.com/benkeen/generatedata/releases

 ## Requirements